Ramblurr/wander/README.md

 # Wander

-An adventure tracking and visualization platform ala SPOT Adventures, but completely customizable and 100% yours.
+An adventure tracking and visualization platform.
+Wander is an alternative to SPOT Adventures; completely customizable and 100% yours.

+*WANDER IS UNDER DEVELOPMENT*

 **Features**